FilipKmn/filipkmn.github.io/_posts/2016-03-15-calculating-profits-and-losses.markdown

 ---
 layout: post
-title:  "Calculating marketing profits and losses"
+title: Calculating Marketing Profits and Losses
 categories: Marketing
+published: true
 ---
 *Learn how to make a simple profits and losses overview spreadsheet and never get lost in the data and $ again.*